-(ix) (a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest to any lender.
+(ix) (a) The Company has not defaulted in repayment of loans or other borrowings to any lender as at the balance sheet date.

 (b) The Company has not been declared Wilful Defaulter by any bank or financial institution or government or any government authority.